 - You will answer some questions, such as your full name, street address, date of birth and an emergency contact.

 - Also, you will also be asked about your psychological and medical history.

 - Any personal property you have will get taken away from you and stored until you get discharged from jail.

 - They will allow you to make a telephone call to talk to a member of your family, friend, or bail bondsman.

-- If they expect that you will make bail and be released quickly, you might get to wear your own clothes, but if you are not expected to make bail quickly you you will have to wear a jail issued jumpsuit.
+- If they expect that you will make bail and be released quickly, you might get to wear your own clothes, but if you are not expected to make bail quickly you will have to wear a jail issued jumpsuit.

 Have you been arrested and gone through jail intake?
 If so, please tell us what happened.
 How long did it take to get processed?
-What was you treatment like?
+What was your treatment like?
 Can you share any tips that will help others to get through the procedure?

 Speak Your Mind